fressive/tenkyuu/README.md

     # to `gopher://...` protocol automatically
     gopherized_url = req.gopherize()

-    # Assume that the server has a ssrf vulunerale entrance
+    # Assume that the server has a ssrf vulnerability entrance
     # and supports gopher:// protocol, responsing with data
     # in JSON format
     resp = requests.get("https://vulnerable.com/ssrf.php", params = {